 - Mash the potatoes with milk and a little butter (if desired).

-- Spread the beef and vegetable mixture in a large baking dish and spread the potatoes over the top.
+- Spread the meat and vegetable mixture in a large baking dish (9 x 13 inches) and carefully spread the potatoes over the top.
 Place pan on a foil lined baking sheet to catch spills.

-- Sprinkle with grated cheese and bake until bubbly and heated through, about 20-25 minutes.
+- Sprinkle with grated cheese and bake until bubbly and heated through, about 20 to 25 minutes.